SergioBonaqueGonzalez/Shack-Hartmann-Simulator/README.md

 - The output is a vector of recovered Zernike coefficients through a realistic Shack-Hartmann sensor.

 This simulator is in an advanced state of development.
 It can be useful in Shack-Hartmann design.
-It includes the followin items:
+It includes the following items:

     Resolution of CCD.